 - Know who your target market is.
 To maximise results for your business, it is important to know your target audience.

 - Source organisations and associations that hold events for this particular target market.
-Look for industry associations, organisations, networking groups and event organisers that create events targeting this same audience.
+Your PR agency will look for industry associations, organisations, networking groups and event organisers that create events targeting this same audience.

 - Know what you want to speak about.
 Offer the event organisers three topics that you can speak about.
 If you are serious about these events bringing you leads, then make sure your speaking topics relate to your business service offerings.
 You are then positioning yourself as an expert in this service.